janikvonrotz/janikvonrotz.ch/content/post/2019-03-20-the-final-rpm-packaging-guide.md

 As usual if you have any questions, concerns or inputs feel free to make a comment.

+# Edit: Upgrade

+I also investigated the behavior in an upgrade scenario.

+Assuming the following points apply:

+ * Release or version is incremented
+ * A file e.g. README.html has been removed
+ * An rpm is already installed
+ * Yum does an rpm install

+ The results are as followed:

+ * Yum detects the upgrade
+ * The README file is removed

+It behaves as expected.

 # Sources

 Sources I relied on to build this tutorials: